rowdyhub/rowdyhub/README.md

 - 👦 I am a JavaScript developer from Russia.
-- 👨‍💻 I am currently working on developing a website in ReactJS
+- 👨‍💻 Currently i am developing websites using ReactJS
 - 💻 I also code in PHP / HTML-CSS

 ----